v8/v8.dev/src/docs/torque.md

     generates 'TNode<JSArray>';
 ```

-For example, in the case of `FastJSArray`, the transient type is invalidated if the array changes to dictionary elements or if the global NoElementsProtector is invalidated.
-The way to express this in Torque is by annotating all callables that could potentially do that as `transitioning`.
-For example, calling a Javascript function can execute arbitrary Javascript, so it is `transitioning`.
+For example, in the case of `FastJSArray`, the transient type is invalidated if the array changes to dictionary elements or if the global `NoElementsProtector` is invalidated.
+To express this in Torque, annotate all callables that could potentially do that as `transitioning`.
+For example, calling a JavaScript function can execute arbitrary JavaScript, so it is `transitioning`.

 ```torque
 extern transitioning macro Call(implicit context: Context)